xamarin/dropbox-sync-component/Details.md

-Dropbox Sync allows you to integrate Dropbox services into your own app within minutes.
+The Dropbox Sync API allows you to give your app its own private Dropbox client and leave the syncing to Dropbox.

-- Allows you to Focus on your data.
-It handles all the caching, retrying, and file change notifications.
+- Focus on your data.
+The Sync API handles all the caching, retrying, and file change notifications.
 - Writes are local so changes are immediate.
 The Sync API syncs to Dropbox behind the scenes.
-- Allows your app work great even when offline and automatically syncs when it's back online.
+- Your app works great even when offline and automatically syncs when it's back online.

 Here's an example: